Search

 What Is Data Collection for Machine Learning?

 Data collection is the process of gathering relevant data and arranging it to create data sets for machine learning.
 The type of data (video sequences, frames, photos, patterns, etc.) depends on the problem that the AI model aims to solve.
-In computer vision, robotics, and video analytics, AI models are trained on image datasets with the goal of making predictions related to image classification, object detection, image segmentation, and more.
+In computer vision, robotics, and video analytics, AI models are trained on image datasets to make predictions related to image classification, object detection, image segmentation, and more.

 Therefore, the image or video data sets should contain meaningful information that can be used to train the model for recognizing various patterns and making recommendations based on the same.
 Therefore, the characteristic situations need to be captured to provide the ground truth for the ML model to learn from.